-This advice updates the advice from BSA to members on January 22 and is issued in the context of a rapidly changing situation and is on behalf of BSA and our partners, AEGIS and BAISIS.
+This advice is a further update to that issued on January 27, and is on behalf of BSA and our partners, AEGIS and BAISIS.

-While it covers areas such as travel, communication and medical issues, BSA would remind members that it is NOT a medical authority, nor is this guidance intended as legal advice, and any decisions by a school in this area should involve its own medical staff in conjunction with local GPs.
+Once again, BSA and our partners remind members that we are NOT a medical authority, nor is this guidance intended as legal advice, and any decisions by a school in this area should involve its own medical staff in conjunction with local GPs.